 Tomography#

-class deepinv.physics.Tomography(angles, img_width, circle=False, parallel_computation=True, normalize=False, fan_beam=False, fan_parameters=None, device=device(type='cpu'), dtype=torch.float32, **kwargs)[source]#
+class deepinv.physics.Tomography(angles, img_width, circle=False, parallel_computation=True, adjoint_via_backprop=False, fbp_interpolate_boundary=False, normalize=False, fan_beam=False, fan_parameters=None, device=torch.device('cpu'), dtype=torch.float, **kwargs)[source]#

 Bases: LinearPhysics